Abhishek08/Docker/DockerVolume.md

 ➤ Volumes can be create by Volume Command in Docker File.

 ➤ When you create a volume, it is stored within a directory on the Docker host machine.

+➤ Volumes can not be removed when user destroy the containers